APHAN Logo

 (Collection of Ken Jones Jr.)

-With the park having the largest ferris wheel in the Western Himisphere, it allowed for some interesting fund raising ideas for service groups.
+With the park having the largest ferris wheel in the Western Hemisphere, it allowed for some interesting fund raising ideas for service groups.
 Here is a button for a "ride-a-thon" for Cystic Fibrosis by the Kinsmen.

 (Collection of Ken Jones Jr.)